 But no one will bat an eyelid if your child still has the odd accident (more likely, of course, if they're getting used to a new routine and environment) or needs to wear pull-up pants occasionally.
 Most schools will have a stock of spare clothes for just this reason – although you may want to make sure your child has a spare pair of underwear in their locker or gym bag, too.

-One of the mums in our Facebook community, Charlie F, tells us what happened with her daughter: "She was very shy and wouldn’t talk to anyone.
+Charlie, a member of our MadeForMums community, tells us what happened with her daughter: "She was very shy and wouldn’t talk to anyone.
 She had a few days where she wouldn’t ask to use the toilet and had an accident – or came out of school desperate!"

 If you think your child might have more than the occasional accident, it may be worth having a word with their teacher so they're aware of the situation.